daveyarwood/blog.djy.io/src/_drafts/bash-quirks-a-survival-guide.md

 ## Quirk 5: stdout and stderr

-Up until now, I've been saying "quirk" like it's a bad thing.
-But some of Bash's quirks are actually awesome because they allow you to do things easily that are more cumbersome to do in other languages.

 Unlike functions in other languages, Bash functions don't really have concrete return values.
 Instead, Bash implements an idea from the Unix philosophy that the output of any program can be the input of another.
 The standard I/O is a